Neoteroi/BlackSheep-Examples/long-polling/README.md

 ## How to test a disconnection

-To test a client that disconnects, refresh a browser tab.
+To test a client that disconnects, refresh a browser tab, then send a message from an active tab.
 The console should display messages like this one:

 ```bash
 INFO:     127.0.0.1:40834 - "POST /publish HTTP/1.1" 200 OK